rsilvaesilva/Practice-Repo-FA2021/flpoly_student.md

 DSBA student at [Florida Polytechnic University](https://www.floridapoly.edu) currently enrolled in:

+- Pre-calc and trigonometry

+- Intro to data science

+- Intro to Python

-- Course
+- Intro to Cloud

-- Course 2

-- Course 3

-- Course 4

 **Hobbies:**

 I am _passionate about_:

+- Games

-- Thing 1
+- Anime

-- Thing 2
+- Sports

-- Thing 3 as shown in this website <https://www.floridapoly.edu>
+as shown in this website <https://www.floridapoly.edu>

 ***

-> Last modified: YYYY/MM/DD
+> Last modified: 2021/08/31